 My machine came with the bare essentials.
 Just one card for combined monochrome graphics and printer.
 There is also a small vertical board coming off the motherboard.
 It's the one with the blue capacitors in the image above.
 I'm not sure what this does.
 Maybe it holds the memory?
 Another motherboard fitting is a serial and a parallel port with the sockets wired in at the back.
 In the original IBM PC, these ports would have been on separate cards hence taken up slots.
 It shows these interfaces were no longer regarded as optional extras in a PC by the time this model was released in 1984.

 The computer sported one cream coloured floppy disk drive and one black one.
-I suspect the latter was a replacement and that originally two cream coloured drives were proudly displayed at the front.
+The latter was an optional extra.
+In the stock model (seen in this brochure) a single cream coloured drive was proudly displayed at the front.

 Figure 2.
 Ports at the back of the PC-5